peteroupc/peteroupc.github.io/approxtheory.md

 Continuous functions can be "unwrapped" into a Taylor expansion.
 The linear mapping of those functions also has a Taylor expansion of sorts, which is described next.

-Let $f(\lambda)$ have a continuous $s$-th derivative on a closed interval, where $s$ is zero or a positive integer, and let $L(f)$ be a linear operator that maps continuous functions on that interval to functions of that kind.
+Let $f(\lambda)$ have a continuous $s$-th derivative on a compact interval, where $s$ is zero or a positive integer, and let $L(f)$ be a linear operator that maps continuous functions on that interval to functions of that kind.
 Then:

 $$L(f)(\lambda) = L(R_s(f, \lambda)) + \sum_{i=0}^s L((e_1-\lambda)^i)(\lambda)\frac{f^{(i)}(\lambda)}{i!}, \tag{1}$$